Let’s look at brand strategy from another angle.

 What does your packaging look like?
 Is it cohesive and high quality, or is it plain, bland, and made from cheap materials?

 What alternative products stand next to you, above you and below you?

-What sort of person is walking up the aisle looking for something just like you?
+What sort of person walks up the aisle looking for something just like you?

 Can they find you?
 Do you stand out?
 Is it obvious that you’re the perfect choice for them?

 Are you shouting out from the shelf ‘pick me’ or getting lost in a sea of sameness?

 Ok, now think about it like this: Google is your grocery store, your aisle, and your shelf.

 Your website is your packaging.